-In recent years, with the addition of more Physics and Astronomy classes to meet demand, the faculty course load has grown significantly (presently at about 5.45, or 36% of the academic load being taught by full-time faculty), and, as a result, with only two full time faculty, the department has continued to use several adjunct faculty.
-For example, this Fall 2017, due to high student demand and long waiting lists, another lecture and lab section of Physics 150A/200 needed to be opened; further, a section of Engineering 100 was added in Spring 2016.
-However, it is very difficult to find instructors who are well-qualified to teach Physics and/or Astronomy, and with such a small pool of adjuncts, the program has suffered; occasionally, for lack of adjuncts and/or scheduling conflicts, classes were cancelled, or the full-time faculty and/or parttime faculty sought special permission to take extra overload to cover all courses.
+In recent years, with the addition of more Physics and Astronomy classes to meet demand, the faculty course load has grown significantly (presently at about 5.99, or 33.4% of the academic load being taught by full-time faculty), and, as a result, with only two full time faculty, the department has continued to use several adjunct faculty.
+However, it is very difficult to find instructors who are well-qualified to teach Physics and/or Astronomy, and with such a small pool of adjuncts, the program has suffered; occasionally, for lack of adjuncts and/or scheduling conflicts, classes were cancelled, or the full-time faculty and/or part-time faculty sought special permission to take extra overload to cover all courses.
 Furthermore, with only two full-time faculty, opportunity for innovation is limited, and continuity of instruction in adjunct-taught courses is sporadic, at best.
 An unstable workforce greatly increases the difficulty in providing quality, consistent service at the appropriate level of rigor.
-Additionally, at the end of Spring 2017, the Planetarium Specialist had retired; as this position has not yet been replaced, this creates a tremendous loss.
 Furthermore, the Astronomy program is also growing, with the department needing to add more lecture and lab classes to meet student demand.
 The department proposes the creation of a new faculty position for a Physics/Astronomy instructor who could not only fill the need for teaching an ever-growing number of Physics/Astronomy classes, but could also add stability and growth to the Physics/Astronomy program.